na-na-hi/renget/archive/2ia7a.md

 Ability: "Okayu is a Cat"
 Description: Nekomata Okayu is a reincarnated Nekomata and not a Kemono with Cat traits.
 Her ability in itself, is what allowed her to reincarnate after her death as a cat.
 She lives in the facilities and personnel is allowed to pet her
 Danger Level:  Non-Combatant
 Observations: While Okayu acts like a cat, she can and SHOULD consent to anything she's asked to.
-Getting Beat up by Korone is your punishment.
+Getting Assaulted by Korone is the adequate punishment.
 Okayu has inherited the same weaknesses as us humans, so she's easily dealt with

 Name: Inugami Korone
 Ability: "Dog!"